 The technical process used to estimate future pollutant emission levels is based on the latest planning assumptions in effect at the time of this conformity determination.
-Assumptions behind the analysis were derived from estimates of current and future population, employment, travel, and congestion most recently approved and developed by the NFRMPO.17 The MOA stipulates the emissions estimates for the Northern Subarea portion of the 8-Hour Ozone Nonattainment Area are to be performed by the APCD.
+Assumptions behind the analysis were derived from estimates of current and future population, employment, travel, and congestion.
+The MOA stipulates the emissions estimates for the